sandylaker/sandylaker.github.io/_pages/about.md

 ---

 Before I came to Germany, I studied Laboratory Medical Science at *Southern Medical University*, Guangzhou, China.
-Then, I switched my major to engineering and studied Electrical Engineering (B.Sc.) at *TU Darmstadt* and Biomedical Computing (M.Sc.) at *Technical University of Munich (TUM)*, respectively.
+Then, I switched my major to engineering and studied Electrical Engineering (B.Sc.) at *TU Darmstadt*.
+After that, I studied Biomedical Computing (M.Sc.) at *Technical University of Munich (TUM)*.
 In June 2022, I will start my Ph.D. program in the [SLDS](https://www.slds.stat.uni-muenchen.de) at *LMU Munich*, and my supervisor is [Prof. Dr. Bernd Bischl](https://www.slds.stat.uni-muenchen.de/people/bischl/).
 My research interests are **self-supervised learning**, **explainable AI** as well as their applications in